Fabio-Vasconcelos/EnergyMonitorEdison/README.md

 var AmpRMS = 0;
 var Power = 0;

 //Using sparkfunADC block this is the zero value on average.
-Use Calibrate button to get value if using another sensor or another ADC var adcZero = 818;
+Use Calibrate button to get value if using
+//another sensor or another ADC var adcZero = 818;
 //console.log(adcZero);